milocrvlh/gerador-de-exercicios-matematicos/README.md

 # Acknowledgments

-Forked from djotaku's repository.
-(If you're reading this, you have my gratitude) based on a template provided by /u/lanemik on reddit
+Forked from djotaku's repository (if you're reading this, you have my gratitude).
+Based on a template provided by /u/lanemik on reddit.

+# Requerimentos

+É necessário ter alguma distribuição do LaTeX.
+Recomendo o TeX Live.

 # Para rodar

 Digitar no terminal:
 python gerador.py